lippertmarkus/helm-charts/charts/business-central/README.md

   artifactUrl: ""
 ```

-You can build your own image with the `New-BcContainer` Cmdlet of the BcContainerHelper PowerShell module like described [here](https://freddysblog.com/2020/06/25/working-with-artifacts/).
+You can build your own image with the `New-BcImage` Cmdlet of the BcContainerHelper PowerShell module like described [here](https://freddysblog.com/2020/06/25/working-with-artifacts/).

 ### Using external databases